 "I know," he murmured.
 "Seems like forever ago."

 Lily nodded slowly, glancing into the mirror at the reflection of James.
 She smiled nostalgically, thinking back to the first night they had ever spent together.
 It was the night that James had broken up with Kristina for her.
 They had spent a good portion of the evening kissing, but spent most of that time just talking.
 She had asked him about his friendship with Riley and he had questioned her about her past relationships.
 He discussed what it was like growing up in a big family and she had talked about her goals for the future.
-She had mentioned her few spontaneous adventures in the past (thanks to Riley's persuasion) and James touched upon the adventures he had during Remus' transformations.
+She had mentioned her few spontaneous adventures in the past (thanks to Riley's persuasion) and James touched upon the many adventures of the Marauders.
 The conversation had lasted long into the still of the night and somewhere during that time, as James spoke about his friends and his family with passion and respect, Lily realized that she could really see herself falling in love with him.
 And she wasn't surprised when she did.

 Lily was startled by his voice breaking her train of thought.
 "Hm?" she asked, still staring at him through the mirror.